 Whether you want a tub for the whole family or just yourself, you can find products in 473ml, 500ml, 1L, 2L and 4L varieties.
 Similar to Woolies and ALDI, this homebrand range is on the affordable side, with tubs costing between $2.75 and $6.

 When asked what their favourite flavour of ice cream is, vanilla was the most popular choice of survey respondents:

-With one in ten (12%) survey respondents admitting to enjoying ice cream on a daily basis during summer, and a similar number claiming it as their go-to snack (14%), picking the right tub can be serious business.
-Analysis of our research shows that taste is ultimately what makes Aussie tummies happy (33%), while value for money (25%) and consistency (25%) also rank as big drivers of customer satisfaction.
+With one in ten (12%) survey respondents admitting to enjoying ice cream daily during summer, and the same portion claiming it as their go-to snack (12%), picking the right tub can be serious business.
+Analysis of our research shows that taste is ultimately what makes Aussie tummies happy (28%), with consistency (22%) and value for money (18%) also ranking as important drivers of customer satisfaction.

 This report was written by Canstar Blue’s home & lifestyle journalist, Tahnee-Jae Lopez-Vito.
 She’s an expert on household appliances, grooming products and all things grocery and shopping.
 In addition to translating our expert research into consumer-friendly ratings reports, Tahnee spends her time helping consumers make better-informed purchase decisions on all manner of consumer goods and services, while highlighting the best deals and anything you need to be aware of.

 Canstar Blue surveyed more than 6,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
 The outcomes reported are the results from customers within the survey group who have purchased and consumed ice cream in a tub from a supermarket or grocer within the last three months – in this case, 2,930 people.